at15/faiss-s3/docs/tasks/005-rust-based-io.md

 - It only works with S3, it does not work with presigned url, does not work GCS.
   - For rust there is crate like https://github.com/apache/arrow-rs-object-store that is suppose to work for all object storages
-    - Seems it is not importing invidual cloud's SDK
+    - It is not importing invidual cloud's SDK and implemented the auth logic
 - Creating a HTTP(s) server is a bit painful, there are many libraries and we endup having our own TCP based protocol
 - I don't know how to create python binding, I saw faiss using swig, but I feel pyo3 is better
 - Package management is a lot better in rust compared to C++